Skip to content

 Leetcode Magical String problem solution

-In this Leetcode Magical String problem solution Given an integer n, return the largest palindromic integer that can be represented as the product of two n-digits integers.
+In this Leetcode Magical String problem solution, we have given an integer n, return the largest palindromic integer that can be represented as the product of two n-digits integers.
 Since the answer can be very large, return it modulo 1337.

 Leetcode Magical String problem solution